STIXProject/stix-validator/README.rst

     simple ur-type definition as base type, not '{http://cybox.mitre.org/common-2}(NULL)'., line 350

 This error is caused by an insufficient version of libxml2 being installed on the system.
-The stix-validator requires ``libxml2`` v2.9.1 at a minimum and is not guaranteed to work properly with earlier versions.
+The **STIX Document Validator** requires ``libxml2`` v2.9.1 at a minimum and is not guaranteed to work properly with earlier versions.

 To see what version of libxml2 you have installed, execute the ``xml2-config --version`` command and make sure you are running at least v2.9.1.